-- Principles, procedures, standards, practices, trends and information sources in the field of water resources planning and water conservation. - Research and statistical methods and techniques, cost estimation, and budget administration. - Application of ordinances, legislation, policies, standards, procedure and historical practices associated with water resources planning. - > Terminology, symbols and techniques used in water resource planning. - > Applicable federal, state and local laws and regulations. - > Applicable state and regional organizations. - > Current techniques, practices, and institutional processes related to water conservation. - Practices, methods, and techniques of researching water quality issues, evaluating alternatives, making sound recommendations, and preparing and presenting effective staff and other reports. - Principles and procedures of record-keeping, technical report writing, and preparation of correspondence and presentations. - Principles and practices of public information services. - Modern office practices, methods, and computer equipment and applications related to the work. - Occupational hazards and standard safety practices and equipment related to the work, including safe driving rules and practices. - English usage, spelling, vocabulary, grammar, and punctuation. - Techniques for effectively representing the District in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and District staff.
+- Principles, procedures, standards, practices, trends and information sources in the field of water resources planning and water conservation. - > Research and statistical methods and techniques, cost estimation, and budget administration. - Application of ordinances, legislation, policies, standards, procedure and historical practices associated with water resources planning. - > Terminology, symbols and techniques used in water resource planning. - > Applicable federal, state and local laws and regulations. - > Applicable state and regional organizations. - > GIS concepts and analytical techniques. - > Current techniques, practices, and institutional processes related to water conservation. - Residential, commercial, industrial and institutional water conservation devices, materials and practices. - Practices, methods, and techniques of researching water quality and conservation issues, evaluating alternatives, making sound recommendations, and preparing and presenting effective staff and other reports. - Principles and procedures of record-keeping, technical report writing, and preparation of correspondence and presentations.

+- > Principles and practices of public information services. - > Modern office practices, methods, and computer equipment and applications related to the work. - Occupational hazards and standard safety practices and equipment related to the work, including safe driving rules and practices. - > English usage, spelling, vocabulary, grammar, and punctuation. - Techniques for effectively representing the District in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and District staff.